← All help topics

 How scoring works

-What the severity, commercial-intent, opportunity and idea scores mean, and how far to trust them
+What the scores mean, what can cap them, and how far to trust them

 Every report comes with numbers attached, and we want to be straight about what they are.
-They're estimates, kept in check by guardrails, meant to point you in a direction.
+They're estimates with guardrails on them, meant to point you in a direction.
 They are not promises, and they're not as precise as the decimals make them look.
 Here's how each one is built and how much weight to put on it.

 Pain point scores